Scholastica Law Review Submissions Insights

 Time from submission to publication offer

-Finally, another aspect of the article selection cycle we know many authors and editors are curious about is how long it usually takes an author to receive a publication offer after submitting to a law review.
-Below is a visual of cumulative submission by day in 2024.
+Finally, another aspect of the article selection cycle that we realize many authors and editors are curious about is how long it usually takes an author to receive a publication offer after submitting to a law review.
+Below is a visual of days since submissions when publication offers were made in 2025 (cumulative percent of the total).

 Closing Thoughts